-Hands shall be thoroughly washed before commencing plant functions and as often as may be required to remove soil and contamination.
+Hands shall be thoroughly washed before commencing milk plant functions and as often as may be required to remove soil and contamination.
 No employee shall resume work after visiting the toilet room without thoroughly washing their hands.
-All persons, while engaged in the handling, processing, pasteurization, storage or transportation of milk, milk products, containers, utensils and equipment shall wear clean outer garments.
-All persons, while engaged in the processing of milk or milk products shall wear adequate hair coverings and shall not use tobacco.
+All persons, while engaged in the handling, processing, pasteurization, storage, transportation, or packaging of milk or milk products, containers, utensils and equipment shall wear clean outer garments.
+All persons, while engaged in the processing of milk or milk products, shall wear adequate hair coverings and shall not use tobacco.

-Clean clothing and clean hands, including clean fingernails, reduce the possibility of milk, milk products, containers, utensils and equipment becoming contaminated.
+Clean clothing and clean hands, including clean fingernails, reduce the possibility of milk or milk products, containers, utensils and equipment becoming contaminated.

-- 1. Hands are thoroughly washed before commencing plant functions and as often as may be required to remove soil and contamination. - 2.
-Each employee washes their hands following a visit to the toilet room and prior to resuming work. - 3.
-All persons while engaged in the handling, processing, pasteurization, storage or transportation of milk, milk products, containers, utensils and equipment wear clean outer garments. - 4.
-The use of tobacco products is prohibited in all rooms in which milk or milk products are handled, processed or stored, or in which milk containers, utensils and equipment are washed.
-These rooms shall include, but are not limited, to the receiving, processing, packaging, product storage, cooling and dry storage ingredients, single-service article storage and container/utensil wash-up areas.
-Any person engaged in the processing of milk or milk products wears adequate head coverings.
+1. Hands are thoroughly washed before commencing milk plant functions and as often as may be required to remove soil and contamination.

+2. Each employee washes their hands following a visit to the toilet room and prior to resuming work.

+3. All persons while engaged in the handling, processing, pasteurization, storage, transportation, or packaging of milk or milk products containers, utensils, and equipment wear clean outer garments.

+4. The use of tobacco products is prohibited in all rooms in which milk and milk products are handled, processed or stored, or in which milk or milk product containers, utensils and/or equipment are washed.
+These rooms shall include, but are not limited to, the receiving, processing, packaging, milk and milk product storage, cooling and dry storage ingredients, single-service article storage and container/utensil wash-up areas.
+Any person engaged in the processing of milk or milk products wears adequate hair coverings.